UniMath/agda-unimath/src/graph-theory/walks-directed-graphs.lagda.md

 ## Idea

+A
+{{#concept "walk" Disambiguation="in a directed graph" Agda=walk-Directed-Graph}}
-A **walk** in a [directed graph](graph-theory.directed-graphs.md) from a vertex `x` to a vertex `y` is a [list](lists.lists.md) of edges that connect `x` to `y`.
+in a [directed graph](graph-theory.directed-graphs.md) from a vertex `x` to a vertex `y` is a [list](lists.lists.md) of edges that connect `x` to `y`.
 Since every journey begins with a single step, we define the `cons` operation on walks in directed graphs with an edge from the source in the first argument, and a walk to the target in the second argument.

 ## Definitions